armory/documentation/_release_notes/armoryspinnaker_v2.5.0.md

 ## Known Issues

-There are currently no known issues with this release.
+The ECS `Configure Cluster Deployment` wizard is broken in this release.

+Please update to Armory Spinnaker `2.5.1`

 ## Highlighted Updates
 ### Armory